13 Best Places to Take Pictures in Chicago (Travel Guide)

 Buckingham Fountain at night

-Made famous from the Married with Children intro, the Buckingham Fountain is one of the largest fountains in the world.
+Made famous from the Married with Children intro, the Buckingham Fountain in Grant Park is one of the largest fountains in the world.
 Be sure to visit at the top of the hour to see a 20 minute water show.

 Buckingham Fountain on Google Maps